OVULE HARVEST

 Gentlemen of the audience at the foot of my cross cast the first stone if you are not sinners.

-Millimeter by slow millimeter, I slid deeper into the bush, becoming root, becoming shadow.
-A perfect nocturnal sanctuary until they could pick me up.
+Millimeter by slow millimeter, I slide deeper into the bush.
+A perfect nocturnal sanctuary until they can pick me up.

 Message received: Abort.
 Leak canceled.